 What are your must-have beauty products?

-What are some of the best beauty tips you’ve learned?
+What's one of the best beauty tips you've learned?

 What's your favorite restaurant for lunch?

 I am a Reid’s salad junkie when I am at SouthPark.
 And I love checking out the cheese section on the way out and getting some to go.

 My grandmother had a tulip garden where she lived in Connecticut.
 She always had vases of tulips scattered throughout the house.
 I especially love the tulips that are variegated.
 I generally grab a small bunch from Whole Foods when the price is right.

 Any museum exhibits or performances you've either seen recently, or plan to see soon?